pathutm/portfolio/replit.md

 - Storage interface allows swapping implementations without code changes
 - Migration scripts ready via `npm run db:push`

+### December 2024 - Deployment Ready Optimizations
+- ✓ Cleaned up unnecessary files and assets for deployment
+- ✓ Organized right-side visual representations with proper spacing and animations
+- ✓ Enhanced skills display with Project Management, AI/ML, MERN Stack, AWS, Docker, LangChain
+- ✓ Improved About Me section UI/UX with better typography and layout
+- ✓ Fixed hero graphics positioning and orbital animation organization
+- ✓ Added typing/removing effect for dynamic role transitions
+- ✓ Optimized performance and removed development artifacts

+The portfolio is now deployment-ready with organized visuals, comprehensive skill showcases, and professional presentation suitable for employers and clients.
 The current in-memory storage serves as a functional prototype while maintaining the same interface as the planned database integration, making the transition seamless when database hosting is established.